MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 To fully realize deployment optimization, reduce configuration effort, and automate full environments' deployment, something more is required.
 One option is referred to as infrastructure as code.

-Infrastructure as code (IaC) is the management of infrastructure - such as virtual machines, load balancers, and connection topology - in a descriptive model, using a versioning system that's similar to what is used for source code.
+Infrastructure as code (IaC) is the management of infrastructure&mdash;such as virtual machines, load balancers, and connection topology&mdash;in a descriptive model, using a versioning system that's similar to what's used for source code.
 When you're creating an application, the same source code generates the same binary every time it's compiled.
 In a similar manner, an IaC model generates the same environment every time it's applied.
 IaC is a key DevOps practice, and it's often used with continuous delivery.

 Ultimately, IaC lets you and your team develop and release changes faster, but with higher confidence in your deployments.